pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 operator-templated resources intended for creation in your developer namespace within Tanzu Application Platform (TAP).

 ## <a id= 'git-auth'></a>Git Authentication

 Authentication is established through a secret in the `tap-namespace-provisioning` namespace or an existing secret in another namespace referenced in the `secretRef` within `additional_sources`.
-For more details, refer to [Customize Installation of Namespace Provisioner](customize-installation.hbs.md).
+For more information, see [Customize Installation of Namespace Provisioner](customize-installation.hbs.md).

-### Create the Git Authentication secret in tap-namespace-provisioning namespace
+### Create the Git authentication secret in tap-namespace-provisioning namespace

 The Git authentication secrets support the following keys: `ssh-privatekey`, `ssh-knownhosts`, `username`, and `password`.
 If `ssh-knownhosts` is not specified, Git does not perform strict host checking.